ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 }

 // Key questions:
-// - How to govern ASI systems across national boundaries?
+// - How to govern AXI systems across national boundaries?
 // - What democratic participation mechanisms work for technical governance?
 // - How to balance innovation with safety and accountability?
 ```